muratk5n/thirdwave/en/README.md

 ---

-*Dune* was not cuck.
+*Dune* wasn't cuck.
 In fact they reversed some damage done elsewhere;
 Oscar Isaac was cucked on Star Wars, they uncucked him.
 Movie had freaking Thanos.
 Momoa, obviously.
 Great cast, and it was pretty balanced ..